Arpit843/flloating-notepad/README.md

 ## Features

 - **Always on top** — floats above every other window; toggle with the pin button
-- **Multiple tabs** — keep separate notes open at once, rename them by double-clicking
+- **Multiple tabs** — keep separate notes open at once, rename them by double clicking
 - **Auto-save** — notes persist automatically via `localStorage`; no files to manage
 - **Dark & light themes** — toggle with the sun/moon button; preference is remembered
 - **Adjustable font size** — `A+` / `A−` controls in the status bar